(Pocket-lint) - The Android skin - that software layer that manufacturers plaster over the top of Android - has always been a controversial thing.

 The advantage that Nexus and then Pixel offered was faster updates - something that's been the bugbear of Android since inception.
 While Apple lauds it over Google, shifting huge numbers of users to the latest software in one fell swoop, Android staggers from update to update with a drunken uncertainty.

 But does this signal the end of the Android skin?
 No it doesn't.
-Samsung and Huawei are hanging on to their own interfaces and at the end of the day, they are the two biggest smartphone companies on the planet.
+The likes of Samsung and Oppo are hanging on to their own interfaces and at the end of the day, they are two or the biggest smartphone companies on the planet.